Abled-Taha/Random-Password-Generator/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This product should only be used as an exploration or educational project and is not recommended to be used a a primary Password Manager as it lacks many essential features like storing your password and user accounts in database rather it stores all the data on your local machine.
+This product should only be used as an **exploration or educational** project and is not recommended to be used as a primary Password Manager as it lacks many essential features like, storing your password and user accounts in database, rather it stores all the data on your **local machine**.

 <!-- ROADMAP -->
 ## Roadmap